AdobeDocs/experience-manager-65.en/help/sites-administering/bulk-editor.md

    ![Exporting results](assets/srchrsesultexport.png)

 1. Select the location and confirm that you want to download the file.
-1. After you download the file, you can open it from your spreadsheet program, for example, Microsoft Excel.
+1. After you download the file, you can open it from your spreadsheet program, for example, Microsoft&reg; Excel.
 The spreadsheet program imports the file and converts it to a spreadsheet format.

    ![Exported results in a spreadsheet](assets/exportinexcel.png)

 ### Importing Content {#importing-content}

 By default the import functionality is hidden when you open the Bulk Editor.
-Simply adding the parameter `hib=false` to the URL will display the **Import** button on the Bulk Editor page.
+Simply adding the parameter `hib=false` to the URL displays the **Import** button on the Bulk Editor page.
 You can import content from any tab-separated ( `.tsv`) file.
-In order for importing to work properly, the column headings (first row of cells) must match the column headings of the table you are importing to.
+For importing to work properly, the column headings (first row of cells) must match the column headings of the table you are importing to.

 >[!NOTE]
 >
->When you re-import content, you erase any previous content for those nodes.
+>When you reimport content, you erase any previous content for those nodes.
 Be careful not to overwrite important information.

 To import content:

 1. Open the Bulk Editor.
-1. Add `?hib=false` to the URL, e.g.:
+1. Add `?hib=false` to the URL, for example:
    `https://localhost:4502/etc/importers/bulkeditor.html?hib=false`
 1. Click **Import**.
 1. Select the `.tsv` file.
 The data are imported into the repository.